DURABLE MENTAL HEALTH CARE POWER OF ATTORNEY

 There are many reasons why this type of Power of Attorney document is necessary.
 This type of specialized Power of Attorney document is vital to ensure that individuals can have appropriate mental health care decisions made on their behalf.
 Remember, in Arizona, other Power of Attorney documents do not cover mental health care.
-As a result, such a specialized directive is absolutely necessary.

 - You have a history of mental illness in your family or your own medical history.

 - You have - or at high risk to have - psychosis associated with other illnesses, such as Alzheimer's or dementia.

 - You take - or may in the future take - medication which puts you at a high risk of negatively impacting your mood or ability to function.